pschaus/LINFO1121/source/part1/ex1.rst

 Exercise 1.1.8
 """""""""""""""

-* What do heap and stack mean when talking about the execution of a program in a programming language?
+* What do heap and stack represent when talking about the execution of a program?
-* What do the -Xmx, -Xms parameters mean that we can pass to the JVM for the execution of a bytecode?
+* What do the ``-Xmx`` and ``-Xms`` parameters mean when running Java bytecode on the JVM?
 * Can these parameters influence the execution speed of a Java program?
 Why?
-* What is the JVM garbage collector
+* What is the JVM garbage collector?

 .. answer::

     A good opportunity to recall/introduce the notion of amortized constant time complexity.
-    Depite the fact that operations using an array are amortized constant time, they are generally preferred because they generate less objects on the heap that eventually will be garbabe collected (Nodes, etc).
+    Despite the fact that operations using an array are amortized constant time, they are generally preferred because they generate fewer objects on the heap that eventually will be garbage collected (Nodes, etc).
     Garbage collection can substantially slow down the execution.
     Extreme case: you do a series of consecutive push, pop, push, pop, etc...